snowyaya/Coding-Practice/README.md

 1. We recursively divide the input list into two sublists, until a sublist with single element remains.
 This dividing step computes the midpoint of each of the sublists, which takes {O(1)}O(1) time.
 This step is repeated NN times until a single element remains, therefore the total time complexity is O(N)O(N).
 2. Then, we repetitively merge the sublists, until one single list remains.
 The recursion tree in Fig. 1 or Fig. 2 above is useful for visualizing how the recurrence is iterated.
 As shown in the recursion tree, there are a total of NN elements on each level.
 Therefore, it takes O({N})O(N) time for the merging process to complete on each level.
 And since there are a total of \log{N}logN levels, the overall complexity of the merge process is O({N \log{N}})O(NlogN).
 ```
-Taking into account the complexity of the above two parts in the merge sort algorithm, we conclude that the overall time complexity of merge sort is **O(N\log{N})O(NlogN)**.
+Taking into account the complexity of the above two parts in the merge sort algorithm, we conclude that the overall time complexity of merge sort is **O(NlogN)**.

-The space complexity of the merge sort algorithm is **O(N)O(N)**, where {N}N is the length of the input list, since we need to keep the sublists as well as the buffer to hold the merge results at each round of merge process.
+The space complexity of the merge sort algorithm is **O(N)**, where {N}N is the length of the input list, since we need to keep the sublists as well as the buffer to hold the merge results at each round of merge process.